gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 }
 ```

-The case shown in Figure 7-12 is the most common case, since it is equivalent to setting the margins and not declaring anything for the width.
+The case shown in Figure 7-12 is the most common case, since it is equivalent to setting the margins and not declaring anything for the `width`.
 The result of the following markup is exactly the same as that shown in Figure 7-12:

 ```css
 p {